Pod Roșu Synagogue: History

+Former rabbis of the congregation

 Dovid Ba'al Shem

 A common personality in the Pod Roșu Synagogue was Dovid Ba'al Shem, a kabbalist who previously studied with the Maiden of Ludmir.
 Although he had a small kloyz adjacent to the synagogue, he frequented the synagogue as well.
 He was known to perform miracles; he died in Tamuz, 1883.

 Avraham Elchanan Maizelman

-Pod Roșu Synagogue is most prominently known today as the seat of the rabbinate of Rabbi Avraham Elchanan "Huna" Maizelman (1863?-1928), a Talmid Chacham known as the "Poylesher Rov".
-Born in Halych in Galicia, he showed great aptitude at the study of Halakhah at an early age.
-He received Semicha when he was forty years old from rabbis of Stryi.
+Pod Roșu Synagogue is known as the seat of the rabbinate of Rabbi Avraham Elchanan "Huna" Maizelman (1863?-1928), a Talmid Chacham known as the "Poylesher Rov".
+Born in Halych in Galicia, he commenced the study of Halakhah at an early age and received Semicha when he was forty years old from rabbis of Stryi.
 His wife, "Hudiyah", was the granddaughter of Rabbi Boruch of Kosiv.

-Rabbi Avraham Elchanan took the position over from Rabbi Uri Sheraga Taubes (originally from Zhydachiv, author of the book Ori ve-yish'i, son of Rabbi Shmuel "Shmelke" Taubes, father of Rabbi Isaac Taubes, Rabbi in Bucharest) who died in 1890.
+Rabbi Avraham Elchanan took over the position from Rabbi Uri Sheraga Taubes (originally from Zhydachiv, author of the book Ori ve-yish'i, son of Rabbi Shmuel "Shmelke" Taubes, father of Rabbi Isaac Taubes, Rabbi in Bucharest) who died in 1890.
 Shmuel "Shmelke" Taubes was the brother-in-law of Rabbi Jacob Meshullam Ornstein of Lemberg, who shared a familial connection to Rabbi Avraham Elchanan Maizelman as well.

 Rabbi Avraham Elchanan was a specialist Even ha-ezer, specifically in the areas of Gittin, Yibum and Chalitzah, and Mamzerut.
 His surviving responsa are recorded in Rabbi Binyomin Aryeh ha-kohen Weiss of Chernowitz's Even yekara (tinyana) 126 and (telita'ah) 165.

 Avraham Elchanan was rabbi of the Pod Roșu Synagogue for 32 years; his son, Samuel, later immigrated to Boston.
 Among his descendants are economist David I. Meiselman and American-Israeli rabbi Moshe Meiselman.
 He is buried in the Păcurari Cemetery, the historic burial ground for Iași Jewry, next to his wife.